1st Edition

 Biography

-Sara Kindon has worked for thirty years in a range of community-based, participatory projects with Indigenous communities, women, young people and migrants and former refugees and in a range of places including Costa Rica, Indonesia, Aotearoa and Oceania.
+Sara Kindon has worked for thirty years in community-based, participatory projects with Indigenous communities, women, young people, migrants, and former refugees.
+She has worked in a range of places, including Costa Rica, Indonesia, Aotearoa, and Oceania.
 Since 2006, she has provided research support to refugee-background communities and refugee-led organisations advocating for educational equity in the tertiary sector, improved service delivery, and more holistic approaches to refugee resettlement in New Zealand.
-This work, using a range of creative and arts-based approaches, has informed the establishment of the NZ National Tertiary Network to Support Refugee Background Learners and the NZ Government’s new Community Organisation Refugee Sponsorship Programme.
-She is the first female Professor of Human Geography and Development Studies at Te Herenga Waka Victoria University of Wellington, a wife, mother, occasional dancer and poet.
+Using creative and arts-based approaches, this work informed the establishment of the New Zealand National Tertiary Network to Support Refugee Background Learners and the New Zealand government’s new Community Organisation Refugee Sponsorship Programme.
+She is the first female Professor of Human Geography and Development Studies at Te Herenga Waka Victoria University of Wellington, as well as a wife, mother, occasional dancer, and poet.

 Rachel Pain is a Professor of Human Geography at Newcastle University in the UK.
-Her research focuses on violence, fear and trauma, with gender-based violence a particular interest, and analyses connections between intimate, community and international scales.
+Her research focuses on violence, fear, and trauma, with a particular interest in gender-based violence, and analyses connections between intimate, community, and international scales.
 Her work is informed by feminist theory and participatory action research.
-She collaborates on this research with public and voluntary sector organisations, and with survivor groups.
+She collaborates on this research with public and voluntary sector organisations and survivor groups.

-Mike Kesby is a Senior Lecturer in Geography at the University of St Andrews Scotland UK.
-His research focuses on a range of health issues in Southern and Eastern Africa (HIV, sexual health and gender relations and most recently antimicrobial resistance in UTIs).
-His work is informed by participatory action research and feminist, post-structuralist, and latterly new materialist theory.
-He uses participatory video and other creative methods in collaborations with a range of academic, governmental, and non-governmental organisations, and grassroots citizens.
+Mike Kesby is a Senior Lecturer in Geography at the University of St Andrews, Scotland, UK.
+His research focuses on a range of health issues in Southern and Eastern Africa (HIV, sexual health, gender relations, and antimicrobial resistance in UTIs).
+His work is informed by participatory action research, feminist, post-structuralist, and new materialist theory.
+He uses participatory video and other creative methods in collaborations with a range of academic, governmental and non-governmental organisations, and grassroots citizens.